heroku/childish-gambino/README.md

   "token_type": "Bearer"
 }
 ```
+- Allows for resource scoped access - relevant to created resource only
- - Kicks off Sidekiq job to make a request exchanging grant code for access token and secret token
+ - Kicks off Sidekiq job to exchange grant code for access token and secret token
  - **THESE VALUES SHOULD BE ENCRYPTED IN STORAGE AT REST!!**
  - Also kicks off job to update as provisioned

-## III.
-Set Config Var & mark as provisioned
+## Set Config Var & mark as provisioned
 A. Set config var on app
 - PATCH to `api.heroku/addons/heroku-uuid/config`
 - Check by seeing config var set in Heroku